 Yes, Punarnava might help manage stomach disorders like constipation due to its laxative property.
 It helps provide relief from abdominal pain and gas due to its flatulent and strong laxative properties.
 It also aids in digestion and helps in managing weight by controlling the appetite.

-Yes, Punarnava helps to manage some stomach disorders like indigestion, loss of appetite, or constipation.
+According to ayurveda, Punarnava helps to manage some stomach disorders like indigestion, loss of appetite, or constipation.
 It helps to enhance your appetite and improve digestion by promoting bowel movement due to its Deepana (appetizer), Pachan (digestion), and Rechana (laxative) properties.

 Yes, Punarnava might help in the management of gout and high uric acid.
 It helps to remove excess uric acid from the body due to its diuretic property.
 It also has anti-inflammatory activity due to which it might help to reduce the inflammation related to gout.

-Gout is a condition that occurs due to a high level of uric acid.
+According to ayurveda, Gout is a condition that occurs due to a high level of uric acid.
 Uric acid might get elevated in the body due to multiple reasons such as weak or poor digestion or when the kidneys do not excrete out the toxins normally.
 Punarnava helps improve your digestion and increase urine production.
 Kidneys can easily pass out uric acid from the body and help reduce the symptoms of gout.
 This is due to Punarnava’s Deepana (appetizer), Pachan (digestion), and Mutral (diuretic) properties.

 Anemia is mainly caused due to low haemoglobin level in the blood.
 Punarnava might help in anaemia as it helps to increase the total haemoglobin count, which may be due to iron present in it.

-Anemia is a condition of low hemoglobin, which generally occurs due to an imbalance of Pitta dosha and weak or poor digestion.
+According to you, Anemia is a condition of low hemoglobin, which generally occurs due to an imbalance of Pitta dosha and weak or poor digestion.
 Punarnava improves digestion to maintain proper haemoglobin levels in your body due to its Pitta balancing, Deepana (appetizer), and Pachan (digestion) properties.
 Punarnava also helps to maintain your overall health due to its Rasayana (rejuvenation) property, which further helps reduce the symptoms of anemia.

 Yes, Punarnava might help manage bronchial asthma.
 It helps remove mucus from the respiratory tract due to its expectorant property and ease breathing.

-Bronchial asthma is a condition that occurs due to an imbalance of Kapha dosha, which results in the accumulation of mucus in the respiratory pathway.
+According to you, Bronchial asthma is a condition that occurs due to an imbalance of Kapha dosha, which results in the accumulation of mucus in the respiratory pathway.
 This leads to blockage in the air passages making breathing uncomfortable.
 Punarnava helps prevent mucus production and reduces asthma symptoms, resulting in easy breathing due to its Kapha balancing and Rasayana (rejuvenation) properties.

 - The Ayurvedic Pharmacopoeia Of India.Part 1 Volume 1.